Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

     > [Info] This description relates to the *POS basic set*.

     - Enter **"Name of the voucher** in the *Barcode* field.
-    - Enter a default value in the *Price* field.
+    - Enter a proposal in the *Price* field.
 This value can be overwritten individually when selling the voucher.
     - Enter the tax rate value in the *Tax rate* field and select the required tax class in the *Tax class* drop-down field.
     - Enable the *Voucher* toggle to classify the offer as a voucher.